siddhartha-gadgil/DeptWeb/_auto-seminars/2016/2016-3-2-greg-conner.md

 date: 2016-3-2
 speaker: "Greg Conner, Brigham Young University"
 title: "Wild Topology, Group Theory and a conjecture in Number Theory"

-time: ""
-venue: "LH-1, Department of Mathematics"
+time: "LH-1, Department of Mathematics"
 ---
 One of the most useful analogies in mathematics is the